rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

 4. Selecting the interfaces that will be used to form the port-channel.
 5. This will default the port-channel and place it in Layer 2 Access mode if it isn't already.
 This is required for the VLTi.

+!!! warning

+    Do not add any VLANs to the VLT interconnect.
+The VLTi interface manages VLAN tagged/untagged traffic automatically between peers.
+Manually adding an VLAN configuration has been shown to disrupt traffic flow according to Dell.

 *Repeat these steps on the other VLT peer.*

 [*Reference*](https://www.dell.com/support/manuals/en-us/dell-emc-os-9/s4048-on-9.14.2.4-config/configuring-a-vlt-interconnect?guid=guid-882304c2-cca8-4554-a96b-2f5b0c5b7a72&lang=en-us)

 ## 3. Configure the core VLT peering relationship across the port-channel that will become the VLTi

+This establishes the VLT domain.

 === "VLT Peer 1"